gplambeck/gplambeck.github.io/README.md

 ----------

 I graduated from Sierra College in fall of 2006.
 While at Sierra I accomplished a few Associate's degrees.
 Two of them in computers, A.S.
 Computer Information Systems and A.S.
 Computer Applications, and one an Associate of Science in Mathematics.
 In the spring of 2011 I graduated from California State University, Sacramento with a Bachelor of Arts in Pure Mathematics.
 I came back to Sierra in the fall of 2016 to update my computer skills.
-Last fall I earned an Associate of Arts in Applied Art & Design-Digtl Media.
+Last fall I earned an Associate of Arts in Applied Art & Design-Digital Media.

 So far my computer experience is in: